 No early quizzes, no make-ups, no exceptions.
 Quizzes include exam-level long-answer problems and are completed in discussion, in small groups assigned by the instructor.
 Quiz work must reflect efforts of ALL group members: the purpose of the quizzes is to foster cooperation and communication between students and the instructor, to help you learn the material.
 If you struggle with any part of a question in the group session, get help as needed and keep practicing working problems (studying!) until you can solve similar and related problems from the textbook well enough to achieve the exam scores you desire (this will be different for each of you).
-Quizzes are worth 10% of your course grade, calculated from the average of your best ten scores.
+Quizzes are worth 10% of your course grade.
+The two lowest quizzes will be dropped.
 This grading policy is designed to account for an unavoidable absence (illness, emergency, etc).